mabruras/sqapi/resources/docs/CONNECTORS.md

 The configuration sent to the init method will contain the dictionary with all `msg_broker` configuration defined.

-After parsing the message received, the result dictionary should be forwarded to `process_message`, so the `core.processor` are able to process the message as intended.
+After parsing the received message, the resulting dictionary should be forwarded to `process_message`, so the `core.processor` are able to process the message as intended.
+Definition of `process_message` below.

 ##### Methods
 ###### Listeners